"Change the world this time, will you? Fucking well needs it."

 lead-up to a general election

 I wasn't born or raised in the north, and until recently didn't have any friends who lived there.
 As a young socialist growing up in the south, this sometimes felt like a credibility millstone, in part because this is where Margaret Thatcher's greed bomb exploded, tarring everyone born in the southern counties with the same wretched pinstripe or barrow-boy brush.
-It's also fair to say that the north has repeatedly born the brunt of regressive Tory legislation, being far enough from the capital and the common concept of 'Middle England', whatever the hell that really is, to be of seemingly little concern to those passing the legislation.
-What the Left of the north always had that was too often in short supply down our way was a strong sense of solidarity and communal unity, in part because of the damage done to those very communities by legislation they were instrumental in opposing.
+It's also fair to say that the north has repeatedly born the brunt of regressive Tory legislation, being far enough from the capital and the common concept of 'Middle England' – whatever the hell that really is – to be of seemingly little concern to those passing the legislation.
+What the Left of the north always had, something that was too often in short supply down our way, was a strong sense of solidarity and communal unity, in part because of the damage done to those very communities by legislation they were instrumental in opposing.
 And even today, the song remains the same.
 Although I live in the southern region that has been calculated to take the biggest hammering from David Cameron's ideologically motivated spending cuts,* it's once again the North East and the Midlands that are set to come off worst, with Middlesborough predicted to suffer the heaviest blow.

-It's thus no wonder that perceptions of a north-south divide continue to exist, and that a contempt for anyone born south of Manchester remains as strong as ever is some quarters.
+It's thus no wonder that perceptions of a north-south divide continue to exist and that a contempt for anyone born south of Manchester remains as strong as ever is some quarters.
 There's even a "We Hate Southern Bastards!" page on Facebook – pity there's not more on it than a short list of prejudicial gripes.
 Such geographical divisions subtly but effectively underscore Peter Flannery's rightly acclaimed 1996 TV drama Our Friends in the North, which charts the fortunes and shifting relationships of four Newcastle friends – Nicky, Geordie, Mary and Tosker – from 1964 to 1996, and how they are affected by the social and political changes that the country underwent during that period.
 With a supporting cast peppered with established talent of some repute, it features in the leading roles four young actors at the dawn of their film and television careers, ones whose faces and names have become, shall we saw, a little more familiar in the intervening years.

 Episode one kicks off as Nicky (a passionate and energised Christopher Eccleston in one of his best ever screen performances) arrives home from a period of political awakening in America.
-Though it initially feels like we've joined the story a couple of episodes in, this actually allows for some economical scene-setting setting and character introductions, as Nicky catches up on old news, re-bonds with his friends Geordie (a young and consistently superb Daniel Craig) and Tosker (an impressive Mark Strong in the series' least sympathetic lead role), and rekindles a friendship with Mary (a compelling Gina McKee) that both of them know could and should be something more.
-It's an important moment for their collective friendship, being the last time they'll be able to rely on it's bonds to unite them.
+Though it initially feels like we've joined the story a couple of episodes in, this actually allows for some economical scene-setting and character introductions, as Nicky catches up on old news, re-bonds with his friends Geordie (a young and consistently superb Daniel Craig) and Tosker (an impressive Mark Strong in the series' least sympathetic lead role), and rekindles a friendship with Mary (a compelling Gina McKee) that both of them know could and should be something more.
+It's an important moment for their collective friendship, being the last time they'll be able to rely on its bonds to unite them.

 The times, as the song says, are a-changing, and are soon to affect each of the quartet in very different ways.
-The politicised Nicky begins working for local Labour candidate Austin Donohue (RSC regular Alun Armstrong), Tosker hangs on to his dream of becoming a professional musician, and Geordie flees his abusive and alcoholic father by heading to London in search of a new start.
+The politicised Nicky begins working for local Labour candidate Austin Donohue (RSC regular Alun Armstrong), Tosker hangs on to his dream of becoming a professional musician, and Geordie flees his abusive and alcoholic father by heading down to London in search of a new start.
 Nicky's indecision over Mary, meanwhile, allows the cocksure Tosker to effectively nab her from under his nose.
 Things don't quite work out as expected for any of them.
-Nicky is given cause to question his work for Donohue following his dealings with corner-cutting building contractor John Edwards (Geoffrey Hutchings), and begins drifting towards more radical politics.
-Having arrived in London, a chance encounter sees Geordie land a job with underworld kingpin Benny Barrett (a suitably imposing Malcolm McDowell) and he soon finds himself climbing the London criminal ladder, while an introduction to Barrett allows Tosker, his musical ambitions smashed, to open a small fruit and veg business and start mixing with those in a position to help him move on to higher things.
+Nicky is given cause to question his work for Donohue following his dealings with corner-cutting building contractor John Edwards (Geoffrey Hutchings) and begins drifting towards more radical politics.
+Having arrived in London, a chance encounter sees Geordie land a job with underworld kingpin Benny Barrett (a suitably imposing Malcolm McDowell) and he soon finds himself climbing the London criminal ladder, while an introduction to Barrett allows Tosker, whose musical ambitions have been smashed, to open a small fruit and veg business and start mixing with those in a position to help him move on to higher things.

 This, I should point out, is merely the skeleton on which the multi-stranded and densely plotted flesh of the series is built.
 Each of the four stories is littered with social, political and personal detail, and if Mary seems not to figure prominently in the above summary, it's because her tale is initially one of increasingly unhappy subjugation, from which she later emerges as perhaps the most forward-looking and level-headed of the four, though no less wrapped up in her own obsessions.